 Search engines have become the golden standard for finding products, services and expertise.
-SEO Who doesn’t look things up on Google?
+Who doesn’t look things up on Google?
+Around 6 billion searches take place everyday.
+Competitors all fight to be the website everyone clicks on.
 This can make the prospect of SEO seem overwhelming to beginners.

 But the truth is…you can still rank high on search engines with only the SEO basics.
 Just knowing the information I’m about to tell you will skyrocket your chances of reaching the top of search engines like Google.
 This guide will reveal everything you need to know to get from zero to hero.

 - 1 Understanding Search Engines

 - 2 What are the different types of SEO?

 - 4 Basic On-page SEO

 - 6 Technical SEO made simple